5G Standalone - which devices and UK networks are using it?

 O2 also highlights new use cases that 5G Standalone can unlock, such as remote healthcare, fully robotic factories, autonomous transport, network slicing, and advanced robotics.

-Your phone will seamlessly switch between 5G Standalone, 5G Non-Standalone, and 4G coverage according to what’s available where you are.
+In any case, your phone will seamlessly switch between 5G Standalone, 5G Non-Standalone, and 4G coverage according to what’s available where you are.

 EE